slatedocs/slate/source/includes/_message.md

 ```

-Most of the commands have to be responded.
-The consumer should send reply message to the broker by looking up the info about reply_to and correlation_id in the headers of incoming message.
+Most of the commands require a response.
+The consumer should send a reply message to the broker by looking up the info about reply_to and correlation_id in the headers of the incoming message.

-The content of the reply message is just copied from the command and put the boolean value of *success* to into the body.
+The content of the reply message is copied from the command and put into a boolean value of *success* into the body.

-If the command executed failed with errors, insert the errors to the content also.
+If the command executed failed with errors, errors will be inserted into the content.

 # Event Message

-TODO